w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

   the collator).
 Note the candidate is not valid yet and can still fail to be included in the Relay Chain.
 - Seconded: The block is put forward by the para-validator V1 to other para-validators (in this case V2 and V3).
-The seconded block is shown as a white square with a white tick mark and two yellow tick marks on top of it.
-The yellow marks show the PoV from the para-validators.
+The seconded block is shown as a white square with a white tick mark and a yellow tick mark on top of it.
+The yellow mark show the PoV from para-validator V1.
 - Backable: The block validity is attested by a majority of the para-validators.
 The backable block is shown as white square with a white tick mark and three yellow tick marks on top of it.
 The yellow marks show the PoV from the para-validators, while the white mark the PoV from the